US autoworkers expanding strike at Ford, General Motors

 Trump visits Michigan autoworkers a day after Biden, ramping up 2024 race

-The strike will expand to Ford’s Chicago assembly plant and GM’s Lansing, Michigan, assembly plant at midday on Friday, said Fain, bringing the total number of workers on the picket lines to 25,000.
+The strike will expand to Ford’s Chicago assembly plant and GM’s assembly plant in Lansing, Michigan, at midday on Friday, said Fain, bringing the total number of workers on the picket lines to 25,000.
 The strike will not include any additional members at Jeep maker Stellantis.

 “Sadly, despite our willingness to bargain, Ford and GM have refused to make meaningful progress at the table,” Fain said.